grafana/opentelemetry-workshop-2023/lab-1-instrumentation/README.md

 * **Logs** - Logs instrumentation
 * **Complete** - All three instrumentations with correlations

-The lab will run commands in the terminal.
+This lab requires you to run commands in the terminal.
 You will need to navigate into the `lab-1-instrumentation` directory and run the commands from there.

 Using the `git diff` command, you can compare a **bare** app with one of its instrumentation variants.
 This lets you see exactly what steps were needed to instrument traces, metrics, or logs.
 Nothing more, nothing less.